 Professor of Russian, English, and Jewish Studies; Director, East European Studies Minor

-Maxim D. Shrayer, a bilingual author, scholar and translator, is a professor of Russian, English, and Jewish Studies at Boston College.
+Maxim D. Shrayer, an author, scholar and translator, is a professor of Russian, English, and Jewish Studies at Boston College.
 Born 1967 to a writer’s family, Shrayer grew up in Moscow and emigrated to the United States in 1987.
-He has authored and edited over fifteen books of scholarship, nonfiction, fiction, poetry and translation in English and Russian, among them “The World of Nabokov’s Stories,” “Genrikh Sapgir: An Avant-Garde Classic” (with David Shrayer-Petrov) and “Yom Kippur in Amsterdam: Stories.”
+He has authored and edited twenty books of scholarship, nonfiction, fiction, poetry and translation in English and Russian, among them “The World of Nabokov’s Stories,” “Genrikh Sapgir: An Avant-Garde Classic” (with David Shrayer-Petrov; in Russian), “Leaving Russia: A Jewish Story” and “Yom Kippur in Amsterdam: Stories.”
 Shrayer’s works have been translated into nine languages.
-He directs the Project on Russian and Eurasian Jewry at Harvard’s Davis Center.
-Shrayer’s “Anthology of Jewish-Russian Literature” won a 2007 National Jewish Book Award, and in 2012 he received a Guggenheim Fellowship.
+His “Anthology of Jewish-Russian Literature” won a 2007 National Jewish Book Award, and in 2012 he received a Guggenheim Fellowship.